iamkirankumaryadav/Library/Statistics/Statistics.md

 Parametric tests assume:
 ✅ Data follows a Normal Distribution (Bell Curve)
 ✅ Population parameters can be estimated
-These tests are generally more powerful when assumptions are met.
 ```
 ```
 🎯 T-Test